-- By-right zoning for licensed residential care facilities (6 or fewer residents) in residential zones, and provisions for larger care facilities (7 or more residents) in the residential professional zone, and in the commercial zone above ground floor commercial, and in the manufacturing zone, subject to a conditional use permit. - Treatment of supportive and transitional housing as a residential use of property, subject only to those restrictions and processing requirements that apply to other residential dwellings of the same type in the same zone. - Procedures for an individual with a disability to request a reasonable accommodation from zoning and building standards. - Reduced fees on accessory dwelling units that incorporate accessibility features. - Initiation of a Minor Home Repair program that provides grants to income qualified households for various home repairs, including accessibility improvements. - Initiation of a policy to provide developers with State HCD's New Home Universal Design Checklist and encourage them to offer Universal Design features to interested buyers. - Programs to facilitate affordable housing, including Density Bonuses and Affordable Housing Development Assistance.
+- By-right zoning for licensed residential care facilities (6 or fewer residents) in residential zones, and provisions for larger care facilities (7 or more residents) in the residential professional zone, in the commercial zone above ground floor commercial, and in the manufacturing zone, subject to a conditional use permit. - Treatment of supportive and transitional housing as a residential use of property, subject only to those restrictions and processing requirements that apply to other residential dwellings of the same type in the same zone. - Procedures for an individual with a disability to request a reasonable accommodation from zoning and building standards. - Reduced fees on accessory dwelling units that incorporate accessibility features. - Initiation of a Minor Home Repair program that provides grants to income qualified households for various home repairs, including accessibility improvements. - Initiation of a policy to provide developers with State HCD's New Home Universal Design Checklist and encourage them to offer Universal Design features to interested buyers. - Programs to facilitate affordable housing, including Density Bonuses and Affordable Housing Development Assistance.

 In their review of Sierra Madre's Housing Element, the State Department of Housing and Community Development (HCD) has identified the City's exclusion of large community care facilities from residential zone districts as a potential constraint on housing for persons with disabilities.
-In order to address this concern, within two years of Element adoption, the City will evaluate expanding such facilities to residential zone districts, including single-family zones located on prime arterial roadways and multifamily zone districts.
-If appropriate and feasible, the City will amend the Code to mitigate the potential constraints or to identify alternative mechanisms to mitigate constraints.
+In order to address this concern and mitigate constraints, within one year of Element adoption, the City will expand such facilities to residential zone districts.

 2021-2029 Objective: Continue to support a variety of housing types to help address the diverse needs of persons living with disabilities.
 Evaluate the use of State and Federal funds available for supportive housing and services in future affordable housing developments.
-Provide HCDs Universal Design Checklist to developers (2022).
-Evaluate expanding large community care facilities to residential zone districts, and amend the Code as appropriate (2023).
+Provide HCDs Universal Design Checklist to developers, and expand large community care facilities to residential zone districts (2022).